KarinBerg/Xamarin.HEREMaps/NativeLibraries/ios-binding-notes.md

 # Important information:
 I do not bind all header files of the HereMaps iOS Framework with are listed in NMAKit.h.
 Instead I concentrated on the ones I need at the moment.
-So NMAKit_mod.h list all the header files with should be bind by Sharpie.
+So NMAKit_mod.h lists all the header files with should be bind by Sharpie.

 # Requirements:
 - You need Sharpie https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/binding/objective-sharpie/tools?context=xamarin/ios